-- Attain a level of achievement of 3 or above in all subjects or a total of 21 points - Attain a level of achievement of 3 or above in the personal project - Attain a level of achievement of 3 or above in one interdisciplinary unit - Meet the APIS expectations for Service as Action.
+- Attain a level of achievement of 3 or above in all subjects or a total of 21 points. - Attain a level of achievement of 3 or above in the personal project. - Attain a level of achievement of 3 or above in one interdisciplinary unit. - Attain a level of achievement of 3 or above in a Language and Literature class and a Language Acquisition class. - Meet the APIS expectations for Service as Action.